 To add to the confusion, there are lots of different job titles that focus on different product-related activities.
-Three of the most common – Product Manager, Product Owner, and Product Marketing Manager are shown in the diagram below.
+Three of the most common – Product Manager, Product Owner, and Product Marketing Manager are shown in the diagram.

-As you can see from the diagram, these product roles often overlap.
+As you can see, these product roles often overlap.
 And what makes it even more confusing is that these roles are set up differently from one company to the next.

 Many other product roles and job titles exist: Propositions Manager, Portfolio Manager, Technical Product Manager, Product Specialist, Associate/Junior Product Manager, Senior Product Manager, Product Development Manager, User eXperience (UX) / Design Manager.
 Collectively these are known as “product people,” and they work together to define, build and deliver products.